Keith Joseph

-Keith Sinjohn Joseph, Baron Joseph, Bt, CH, PC (17 January 1918 – 10 December 1994), known as Sir Keith Joseph, 2nd Baronet, for most of his political life, was a British politician, intellectual and barrister.
-A member of the Conservative Party, he served as a minister under four prime ministers: Harold Macmillan, Sir Alec Douglas-Home, Edward Heath and Margaret Thatcher.
-He was a key influence in the creation of what came to be known as "Thatcherism".
+Keith Sinjohn Joseph, Baron Joseph, Bt, CH, PC (17 January 1918 – 10 December 1994), known as Sir Keith Joseph, 2nd Baronet, for most of his political life, was a British politician.
+A member of the Conservative Party, he served as a minister under four prime ministers: Harold Macmillan, Alec Douglas-Home, Edward Heath, and Margaret Thatcher.
+He was a key influence in the creation of what came to be known as Thatcherism.

-Keith Joseph was the first to introduce the concept of the social market economy into Britain, an economic and social system inspired by Christian democracy.
+Joseph introduced the concept of the social market economy into Britain, an economic and social system inspired by Christian democracy.
 He also co-founded the Centre for Policy Studies writing its first publication: Why Britain needs a Social Market Economy.

 Early life

 Joseph was born in Westminster, London, to a wealthy and influential family, the son of Edna Cicely (Phillips) and Samuel Joseph.
 His father headed the vast family construction and project-management company, Bovis, and was Lord Mayor of London in 1942–3.
 At the end of his term he was created a baronet.
 Joseph's family was Jewish.
 On the death of his father on 4 October 1944, 26-year-old Keith inherited the baronetcy.

 Education and academic career

 Joseph was educated at Lockers Park School in Hemel Hempstead in Hertfordshire, followed by Harrow School, where, uncharacteristically, he did not do particularly well academically.
-He then attended Magdalen College, Oxford, where he read Jurisprudence, obtaining first class honours.
-He was elected a Prize Fellow of All Souls College in 1946.
+He then attended Magdalen College, Oxford, where he read jurisprudence, obtaining first class honours.
+He was elected a Prize Fellow of All Souls College, Oxford in 1946.

 Early career

-During World War II, Joseph served as a captain in the Royal Artillery, and suffered a minor wound during German shelling of his company's headquarters in Italy, as well as being Mentioned in dispatches.
+During World War II, Joseph served as a captain in the Royal Artillery, and suffered a minor wound during German shelling of his company's headquarters in Italy, as well as being mentioned in dispatches.
 After the end of the war, he was called to the Bar (Middle Temple).
 Following his father, he was elected as an Alderman of the City of London.
 He was a Director of Bovis, becoming chairman in 1958, and became an underwriter at Lloyd's of London.
 In 1945, Joseph joined the leadership of the Post-War Orphans’ Committee of the Central British Fund for German Jewry (now World Jewish Relief).

 Member of Parliament

-He failed to be elected to the marginal seat of Barons Court in West London by 125 votes in the 1955 election.
+Joseph failed to be elected to the marginal seat of Barons Court in West London by 125 votes in the 1955 election.
 He was elected to parliament in a by-election for Leeds North East in February 1956.
 He was swiftly appointed as a Parliamentary Private Secretary.